-The University of Texas at Austin is committed to Equal Educational Opportunity and Non-Discrimination as outlined in UT Austin policy.
+The University of Texas at Austin is committed to Non-Discrimination as outlined in UT Austin policy.

 The Admissions Selection Committee shall make all selection decisions and will function free from any political, financial, or personal pressures.
-Members of the Admissions Selection Committee will be appointed by the Dean, and shall be comprised of at least 2/3 faculty members and may include community leaders, students, and others.
+Members of the Admissions Selection Committee will be appointed by the Dean, and shall be comprised of at least two-thirds faculty members and may include community leaders, students, and others.